Hariprasath-AI/Problem-Solving---1/README.md

    (3,7) <br/>
    (4,6) <br/>

-4) So above 4 pairs the pairs that satisfies the problem statement.
+4) So above 4 pairs are the pairs that satisfies the problem statement.
 So the answer is 4.

 # 1) Tradition Approach: